bitcoinops/bitcoinops.github.io/en/lore/covenants/index.md

 Alice can use a covenant to only allow her hot wallet to send her bitcoins to either her cold wallet or her favorite exchange.

-- [Applications][] are ideas for enhancing efficiency, privacy, or both using covenants
+- [Uses][] are ideas for enhancing efficiency, privacy, or both using covenants

-- [Proposals][] are ideas for changing Bitcoin's rules to enable covenant-based applications (or to make existing applications more powerful)
+- [Proposals][] are ideas for changing Bitcoin's protocol rules to enable new uses for Bitcoin (or to make existing uses simpler or more powerful)

-- [Analysis][] draws insights from the data available on individual applications and proposals.
+- [Analysis][] draws insights from the data available on individual proposals and uses.

-[applications]: /en/lore/covenants/apps/
+[uses]: /en/lore/covenants/uses/
 [proposals]: /en/lore/covenants/proposals/
 [analysis]: /en/lore/covenants/analysis/